Wednesday, June 26, 2024

 As essays go, safari ... is short.
 As in many David Sedaris stories, he carries on with side stories and makes amusing observations about the most ordinary things.
 Early on he describes ... - "couples with camera lenses the size of the Hubble telescope" (page 13, 1st column).
 A couple of columns over, they are again in the four-by-four when they come across at least thirty baboons, many with babies on their backs.
 "Get out your camera," their guide, Dalton, instructs as he turned off the four-by-four's engine.
 "I'd told him from the get-go that photography was not my thing.
 I will not be taking a single picture," Sedaris promised.
 "Not even if we come upon a rhino?"
 Dalton asks.
 "Not even if we see one fighting a mother grizzly," Sedaris responds (page 13).
 Then, a couple of paragraphs down, he is asked by Evan, one of the camp guards, "Everyone else is photographing all the time [...] ."
 "So why not you?"
 David responds, "I jot things down instead."
 Pulling his notebook from his pocket he describes his illegible writing (page 13).
 Of course he jots things down.
 This is his bread and butter.

 Over a year ago I went on a birding trip to South India.
 We were all burdened with our binocular and camera gear.
 We had just seen a special owl and a pair of frogmouths and everyone dutifully took their photographs.
-(Actually both birds were spectacular; I don't mean to diminish the joy of seeing the birds).
+(Actually both birds were spectacular; I don't wish to diminish the joy of seeing the birds).
 Another guide leading a British birder spoke with our guides to inquire where they could find the owl.
 The British birder, with binoculars slung around his neck, stood by listening.
 He didn't have a camera.
 I asked Robin, one of our guides, "Robin, do you notice anything about the British birder?"
 He looked over at the man and then back at me and said, "No camera.
 Pure birder."

 Digital cameras are ubiquitous on every nature oriented outing or trip.
 People use their smart phone cameras with abandon.
 I think this would be the case even without the pull of social media.
 I wonder what it would be like to not carry a camera on a trip?
 To not take a single picture?
 What if I just observed and wrote things down or tried to draw a picture?
 If I don't have a photo, does this mean I never saw the bird or the landscape or the thing?
 After all, I'd have nothing to show for it.
 Silly thought.
 Do I have the discipline to do this?
 Or will I become envious when everyone else is pressing their camera shutter like a machine gun?
 Would my envy ruin my trip?
 What if I see another Smith's Longspur and, again, am left without a photograph and with another rejection?